LAW’s Sarah Sherman-Stokes: 2020 Metcalf Cup and Prize for Excellence in Teaching

 Mavares has the same question as a lot of other students: “Does Sarah sleep?”

-In the fall semester Immigrants Rights & Human Trafficking Program seminar Core Lawyering Skills that she and Dahlstrom coteach, Sherman-Stokes asks her students to reflect on questions like these: “What do I really believe in?
+In the fall semester Immigrants’ Rights & Human Trafficking Program seminar Core Lawyering Skills, which she and Dahlstrom coteach, Sherman-Stokes asks her students to reflect on questions like these: “What do I really believe in?
 What kind of person do I want to be?
 What kind of lawyer do I want to be?”